-Brief Overview: During the 2019 ND Legislative Session, bone densitometry technologists were moved from the ND Dept. of Health to this Board, the ND Board of Medical Imaging.
-You are no longer licensed under the ND Dept. of Health.
+During the 2019 ND Legislative Session, bone densitometry technologists were moved from the ND Dept. of Health to this Board, the ND Board of Medical Imaging.
+You are no longer regulated by the ND Dept. of Health.
 Please contact the Board office immediately if you were currently practicing as a bone densitometry technologist before 12/31/2018 and have not yet been licensed by the ND Board of Medical Imaging.
 The Board office will assist you in getting licensed.
 It is illegal to practice as a bone densitometry technologist in ND without a current license.

 There are two (2) registry options available for Licensure: (the Board does NOT advocate one registry over the other)

-- Applicant reviews and chooses which registry option 1) or 2) they will chose.
+- Applicant reviews and chooses which registry option 1) State-contracted exam with ARRTor 2) Registry exam from the International Society for Clinical Densitometry (ISCD) they will chose.